SalishSeaCast/docs/tides/tides_variations.rst

 Implications
 ------------

-From the first set of results, we decided that the bottom friction should not be reduced and we fixed it at 0.005, that the smaller viscosity was better so we fixed that at 15 :math: `m^2 s^{-1}`.
+From the M2 results, we decided that the bottom friction should not be reduced and we fixed it at 0.005, that the smaller viscosity was better so we fixed that at 15 :math:`m^2 s^{-1}`.
+We increased the Flux by 25% but left the slip at 0.5.

+Both amplitude drop and phase increase between Port Renfrew and Point Atkinson are important, but the large phase change causes the largest total errors.
+So choices were made to reduce the phase increase at the expense of increasing the amplitude drop.

 References